 The Ancient City of Bishapur

-Bishapur should be considered one of the most ancient cities of Iran, the history of which can be found in a stone inscription.
-The most advanced engineering knowledge of the time was used for its construction and some of its urban structures and systems are considered as wonders.
+Bishapur should be regarded as one of the most ancient and remarkable cities of Iran—its history recorded in stone inscriptions that still survive today.
+The city’s construction employed the most advanced engineering knowledge of its time, and several of its urban systems and structures are considered true architectural wonders.

 Nomenclature